dilame/instagram-private-api/.github/ISSUE_TEMPLATE/general_question.md

 ## Notes
 Your issue will be closed if you violate any rule below.
- - You need to include a meaningful descriptions and e.g. a screenshot (not of your code)
+ - You need to include a meaningful descriptions and e.g. a screenshot.
+ - You **do not** include screenshots of your code.
  - Read the [Docs](https://github.com/dilame/instagram-private-api/tree/master/docs).
  - Capturing endpoints and similar can be found [here](https://github.com/dilame/instagram-private-api/blob/master/CONTRIBUTING.md)
  (read it if you are going to ask about it).